-Research & Clinical Trials
+SECTION 4 Research & Clinical Trials

-Research & Clinical Trials
+SECTION 4 Research & Clinical Trials

 With over 35 companies working on new therapies for Duchenne, you may be approached about participating in a clinical trial.
 Often, these conversations arise with one of your child's neuromuscular care team clinicians, a pharmaceutical company representative, or through another family with a child with Duchenne.
-Navigating clinical trial participation is a very complex system, requiring extensive education and understanding of the process.
-PPMD aims to provide you with the tools to make the best informed decision for your family.
+Navigating clinical trial participation can seem daunting, but your care team will be able to discuss potential options for your child.
+PPMD aims to provide you with the tools to make the best-informed decision for your family.
 This section is meant to provide an overview of clinical trials and what it means to participate in a trial.